Zuhkov/docker-wallabag/README.md

 Dockerfile used to build a wallabag docker image.

+This was forked from bobmaerten/docker-wallabag to eliminate the script for persistance in favor of a volume and to better conform to best practices for unRAID Docker.

 ## Usage from index.docker.io

     ID=$(sudo docker run -p 7070:80 -d zuhkov/docker-wallabag:latest /sbin/my_init)